ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/02-adt-stacks-and-queues.md

 [pushed](#push){.term} onto the stack.
 When removed, an element is said to be [popped](#pop){.term} from the stack.
 Here is our [ADT]{.term} for stacks:

-    interface Stack extends Collection:
+    interface Stack of T extends Collection:
-        push(x)    // Pushes x on top of the stack. pop()      // Pops the top of the stack and returns it. peek()     // Returns the top element, without removing it.
+        push(x: T)     // Pushes x on top of the stack. pop() -> T     // Pops the top of the stack and returns it. peek() -> T    // Returns the top element, without removing it.

-As with lists, there are many variations on stack implementation.
-The two main approaches are the [array-based stack]{.term} and the [linked stack](#linked-list-stacks), which are analogous to array-based and linked lists, respectively.
+There are two main approaches to implementing stacks: the [array-based stack]{.term} and the [linked stack]{.term}.

 #### Invariants

 ### Queues

 Here is a sample queue ADT.
-This section presents two implementations for queues: the array-based queue and the linked queue.

-    interface Queue extends Collection:
+This section presents two implementations for queues: the [array-based queue]{.term} and the [linked queue]{.term}.

-        enqueue(x)  // Enqueues x at the end of the queue. dequeue()   // Dequeues the frontmost element.
+    interface Queue of T extends Collection:
-        peek()      // Returns the frontmost element, without removing it.
+        enqueue(x: T)    // Enqueues x at the end of the queue. dequeue() -> T   // Dequeues the frontmost element. peek() -> T      // Returns the frontmost element, without removing it.

 #### Invariants